 - If your source disk is in

 southamerica-east1, the default snapshot storage location is in the

 usmulti-region.
-To reduce costs, override this default location and store your snapshots in the
+To reduce costs, store your snapshots in the

 - Learn about working with snapshots.

 - Learn about best practices for working with snapshots.

 - Learn how to create and manage standard disk snapshots.

 - Learn how to back up your disks regularly using scheduled snapshots.